-- Health and welfare benefits, such as extended medical, dental, group life, short-term and long-term disability, employee and family assistance program, etc. consistent with such benefits as offered in the K-12 sector generally. - Pension benefits executive/senior management employees are enrolled in either the Teachers' Pension Plan or the Municipal Pension Plan. - Payment of an amount equal to 6 days base salary (exclusive of benefits) for each year of completed service as an executive staff member in School District No. 33 (Chilliwack), to a maximum of 120 days salary, is provided upon resignation or retirement after not less than 3 years' service in an executive or exempt role.
-No service recognition payment is made if employment is terminated for cause by the Board. - Paid time off, including an annual vacation entitlement of 40 days.
-Carry forward of unused accumulated vacation, to a maximum of 10 days may be carried forward for one year only and at the end of the year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.
+Payment of an amount equal to 6 days base salary (exclusive of benefits) for each year of completed service as an executive staff member in School District No. 33 (Chilliwack), to a maximum of 120 days salary, is provided upon resignation or retirement after not less than 3 (three) years' service in an executive or senior management role.
+No service recognition payment is made if employment is terminated for cause by the Board.

+Paid time off including an annual vacation entitlement of 40 days.
+Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
+If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.